BotMesh/debot/README.md

 ## 🚀 Intelligent Model Router

-debot includes a **built-in intelligent router** (powered by Rust) that automatically selects the best LLM model based on task complexity.
+Debot includes a **built-in intelligent router** (powered by Rust) that automatically selects the best LLM model based on task complexity.
 This saves costs by routing simple queries to cheaper models while reserving powerful models for complex reasoning tasks.

 **How it works:**
 - Analyzes incoming prompts across 14 dimensions: reasoning difficulty, code complexity, multi-step reasoning, token count, creativity, technical depth, and more.